nicholaschen09/llm-benchmarking/README.md

 - DevOps best practices (Dockerfiles, GitHub Actions, Kubernetes HPAs).
 - Backend / API hardening (FastAPI security, rate limiting).
 - Tooling and infra (modern testing setups, logging, LLM eval harnesses).

 ---

+## How to interpret results (what is “good”?)

+The benchmark is intentionally small, so you should treat it as a **directional signal**, not a leaderboard:

+- **Primary metric – Success%**
+  - Higher is better.
+If Exa consistently beats baselines (e.g. +10–20 points over `none` / generic web search), that is strong evidence it helps agents ship more tasks end‑to‑end.
+  - Compare Exa to:
+    - `none` – does *any* web search help on these tasks?
+    - `serpapi` / `tavily` / `parallel` – does Exa win on realistic coding + infra
+      tasks, not just synthetic QA?

+- **Secondary metric – Time (s)**
+  - Lower is better, all else equal.
+A provider that solves more tasks but takes slightly longer can still be attractive; a provider that is slower *and* solves fewer tasks is clearly worse.
+  - Because providers run in parallel, wall‑clock time per provider is directly comparable.

+- **Patterns to look for**
+  - Exa matches or beats generic search on **most tasks**, not just one or two.
+  - Failure cases: where does Exa *not* help, and are those tasks representative of your production workload?
+  - Stability: re‑run MARB on different days or with slightly modified tasks.
+Exa should remain competitive across reruns.

+You can also subset the tasks (e.g. only Docker / k8s questions) and re‑run MARB to see how providers behave on a specific vertical that matters to your team.

+---